This post may contain affiliate links. Read my disclosure policy.

-Trust me, this is a total crowd-pleaser.
-And with only five ingredients, a few minutes of work, and a couple of tricks, you can whip up this easy low carb side dish casserole.
-Make everyone forget about mashed potatoes when you serve Bacon Cheddar Cauliflower Mash!
+Loaded Mashed Cauliflower is easy and cheesy with plenty of cheddar cheese and bacon.
+With only five ingredients, a few minutes of work, and a couple of tricks, you can whip up this easy low carb side dish recipe.
+Make everyone forget about mashed potatoes when you serve this veggie-packed keto and gluten free casserole.

 Disclaimer: This recipe was developed through a sponsored partnership with Cabot Creamery Co-operative.
 As always, all opinions are my own.